apify/apify-haystack/README.md

 ## Examples

-Crawl website using Apify Website Content Crawler and convert it to Haystack Documents
+Crawl website using Apify Website Content Crawler and convert it to Haystack Documents.

+You need to have an Apify account and API token to run this example.
+You can start with a free account at [Apify](https://apify.com/) and get your [API token](/home/jirka/github/jirispilka/haystack-integrations).

+In the example below, specify `apify_api_token` and run the script

 ```python
 from dotenv import load_dotenv